Effect Size Measure

 The odds ratio (OR) measures the association between an exposure and an outcome by comparing the odds of the outcome in the exposed group to the odds in the unexposed group.
 An OR of 1 means the exposure has no effect; an OR greater than 1 indicates the exposure is associated with increased odds of the outcome; an OR less than 1 indicates decreased odds.

 Unlike relative risk, the odds ratio can be computed from case-control studies where you cannot directly measure incidence.
-It is the dominant effect measure in medical and epidemiological research and is always reported alongside a 95% confidence interval (CI) to convey uncertainty.
+It is commonly used in medical and epidemiological research and is usually reported alongside a 95% confidence interval (CI) to convey uncertainty.
 If the CI excludes 1.0, the association is statistically significant at α = 0.05.

 When the outcome is rare (<10% prevalence), the odds ratio closely approximates relative risk.
 In higher-prevalence settings the OR will be further from 1.0 than the true relative risk — a common source of over-interpretation.